-Recently, Japanese fans noticed something involving the live-action JoJo's Bizarre Rohan Kishibe ( Thus Spoke Kishibe Rohan: At a Confessional ).
-According to discussions that gained momentum on X/Twitter, the composer responsible for the soundtrack revealed that he used music generated by artificial intelligence (AI) in the film.
+Recently, Japanese fans noticed something involving the live-action adaptation of JoJo's Bizarre Rohan Kishibe ( Thus Spoke Kishibe Rohan: At a Confessional ).
+According to discussions that gained traction on X/Twitter, the composer responsible for the soundtrack revealed that he used music generated by artificial intelligence (AI) in the film.

 - Toyotarō celebrates Dragon Ball with new art of Goku and Vegeta